 Health issues:

-The current coronavirus situation is transforming the way we view ‘virtual’ life.
+Since the pandemic, we’ve transformed the way we view ‘virtual’ life.
 All across the world people are embracing alternative ways to connect with others, both for work and personal reasons.
-The technology is getting easier and more accessible all the time, with so many options (Zoom, Teams, WhatsApp etc) depending on your personal preference.
+The technology is getting easier and more accessible all the time, with so many options (Zoom, Teams, Google Meets etc) depending on your personal preference.

-Online or telephone counselling offers a convenient way to get the support you need.
+Online or telephone counselling offers a convenient way to get the support you need, at the time and place you need it, from the exact right person for you.

 Is Online therapy suitable for everyone?